 The key in all of this is to sit down with a good elder law attorney to review your estate plan, finances and prospects, as well as talking with your family/caregivers about your wishes, before you are not able to make your decisions yourself.
 It should likely involve a family meeting, thorough review of assets and much more.

-You may also want to attend one of our free seminars on estate planning and Medicaid planning.
+You may also want to attend one of our free webinars on estate planning and Medicaid planning.
 Sign up on our website at this link.